Justin790126/ShareTest/MLnote/note.md

 * add regularization layers (such as MaxPool2D)
   * MaxPool2D: use the rolling window to preserve the most significant features
 * add more data

+### Shuffle augemented data v.s. augemented data
+>  shuffle generate randomness on data to make model learn more generally to unseen data
+> make model to learn equally on different kinds of data

+### optimization direction in CNN

+* deeper layers
+* wider neurons
+* best learning rate
+* train more epochs
+* more data
+* transfer learning